 The St Regis has very smartly ensured that there are less guests visiting on points, those that do are paying cash surcharges to be in the overwater villas and the number of times they can visit is limited by their ability to earn points via stays in Marriott properties.

 The average spend per guest will be much higher at the St. Regis and as such I’d expect the overall experience for all guests to be superior there to the Waldorf.

 At the Waldorf’s price point (or less) you also have spectacular villas at Joali a seaplane ride away; or if you want somewhere accessible by boat, both One & Only Reethi Rah and Four Seasons Kuda Huraa fit the bill.
-All three of these, like the Waldorf, can be booked via Classic Travel at the best available rate with dining credit, breakfast and complimentary upgrades thrown in for free.
+All three of these, like the Waldorf, can be booked via our booking portal at the best available rate with dining credit, breakfast and complimentary upgrades thrown in for free.
 The key difference being that the complimentary upgrade at the Waldorf will only move you from a Reef Villa to an OverWater Villa (both bookable on points), whilst the other properties give you a substantially more material uplift in room type.